liping1005/cmse822-FS21/Syllabus.md

 ### Important Dates
 ---------------

-See: [Academic Calendar 2018/18](https://reg.msu.edu/ROInfo/Calendar/academic.aspx) for complete dates, but note that:
+See: [Academic Calendar](https://reg.msu.edu/ROInfo/Calendar/academic.aspx) for complete dates, but note that:

 *   the last day to add a class without intervention: September 8th
 *   the last day to drop with a full refund: September 27th